The Story of Quanz Auto Body in Albuquerque, New Mexico

-Quanz Auto Care has been providing better collision repairs and better mechanical repairs in Albuquerque for more than 30 years.
+Quanz Auto Body has been providing better collision repairs and better mechanical repairs in Albuquerque for more than 30 years.
 Our story begins in 1980, in the backyard of Rick Quanz’s Rio Rancho home.

 In 1980, Rick worked hard at Coronado Salvage in the mornings and worked hard repairing vehicles at home in the afternoons.
 After a while Rick, began to hire technicians to help him.
 As the months passed, the word about Rick Quanz and his quality work was spreading around Rio Rancho, and more and more people wanted their vehicles repaired by Quanz.